badener95/Companion-Browser/README.md

 ## References
 The code for the ad blocking feature is based on this: https://github.com/AmniX/AdBlockedWebView-Android

-The host list for ad blocking: https://pgl.yoyo.org/adservers/serverlist.php?hostformat=nohtml&showintro=0
+The host list for ad blocking by Peter Lowe: https://pgl.yoyo.org/adservers/serverlist.php?hostformat=nohtml&showintro=0